Check out our 6-minute overview video for a summary of this article:

 Once you have tied in all of the markers on the map, you can click Preview in the top right corner.
 This will preview how many tie points each marker selected has within the map.

 It is not recommended to use markers that have less than 3 tie points.
 If you do have a map that has multiple markers with 4 tie points or less it is recommended to increase overlap and altitude within the area of interest being flown.
+Most GCPs and checkpoints should be visible in at least 8 images with normal overlap settings.

 Once you have validated the tie points, press submit.
 That's it, you're done!
 You will receive an email once your map has completed the final steps to increase the accuracy of the map on our servers.